 Assistant Professor of Japanese Film and Visual Culture

-She is currently working on her book manuscript which explores wartime media and its inter-textuality in Japan.
+She is currently working on her book manuscript which explores the wartime film culture in Japan.